Only 284 days to go!

 Mount Etna

 Europe’s tallest active volcano.
-On a good day you can hike or cable-car part of the way up; on a dramatic day, it might cancel your flight.
-Either way, unforgettable.
+On a good day, you can hike or cable-car part of the way up; on a bad day, it might cancel your flight.
+Either way, pretty unforgettable.

 Valley of the Temples (Agrigento)